What Happens To A Mortgage When The Borrower Dies?

 Talk To A Home Loan Expert Today

-For example, if a client dies and someone wants to pay the loan but doesn’t have the ability to do so, Quicken Loans can often offer loss mitigation modification options, completed in conjunction with an assumption, to put the loan in the heir’s name while working to make the payment more affordable to the heir.
+For example, if a client dies and someone wants to pay the loan but doesn’t have the ability to do so, Rocket Mortgage can often offer loss mitigation modification options, completed in conjunction with an assumption, to put the loan in the heir’s name while working to make the payment more affordable to the heir.